pop-os/repolib/docs/index.rst

 ``SoftwareProperties`` also does not yet feature support for  managing DEB822 format sources, and instead only manages one-line sources.

 RepoLib is available under the GNU LGPL.
-Full License below:

 .. contents:: Table of Contents
    :local: